Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Willoughby recording a relatively average level of approval activity when compared to local markets analysed countrywide

 Willoughby averaged approximately 156 new dwelling approvals per year.
-Between FY-21 and FY-25784 homes were approved, with a further 5 approved in FY-26 to date.
-Over these five years, an average of 0.3 people moved to the area for each dwelling built.
+Between FY21 and FY25784 homes were approved, with a further 7 approved in FY26 so far.
+On average, 0.3 people moved to the area annually for each dwelling built over these five years.

-By 2041, Willoughby is expected to grow by 774 residents.
+This trend provides accessible entry options for downsizers, investors, and entry-level buyers.
+The location has approximately 439 people per dwelling approval, reflecting an established area.
+Looking ahead to 2041, Willoughby is expected to grow by 704 residents.
 With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development